zwhong714/PSFT/README.md

 `python ./prepare_data.py`

-You can modify this file to support your PSFT dataset, ensuring that the key `demonstration` is retained in the parquet.
+You can modify this file to support your PSFT training dataset, ensuring that the key demonstration is retained in the training parquet.
+It is not necessary for the test parquet.

+We provide the training dataset in [wh-zhu/train_openr1_4k](https://huggingface.co/datasets/wh-zhu/train_openr1_4k) and the test dataset in [wh-zhu/aime-24](https://huggingface.co/datasets/wh-zhu/aime-24).

 ## Training